 Orlando, FL (Sept.
-10, 2018) – Orlando Health Winnie Palmer Hospital for Women and Babies, a part of Arnold Palmer Medical Center, has received international recognition as a designated Baby-Friendly birth facility, making it the highest volume delivery hospital in the country to be given this honor.
+10, 2018) – Orlando Health Winnie Palmer Hospital for Women and Babies, a part of Orlando Health Arnold Palmer Hospital for Children and Orlando Health Winnie Palmer Hospital for Women & Babies, has received international recognition as a designated Baby-Friendly birth facility, making it the highest volume delivery hospital in the country to be given this honor.

 The recognition is part of an initiative sponsored by the World Health Organization (WHO) and the United Nations Children’s Fund (UNICEF) to distinguish hospitals and birthing centers that provide an optimal level of care for breastfeeding mothers and their babies.
 To receive Baby-Friendly designation, hospitals must adhere to ten evidence-based practices, such as “rooming in” or keeping the mother and baby together 24 hours a day to help new mothers recognize feeding cues.

 For more than three years, Winnie Palmer Hospital has implemented these practices, in addition to facilitating nearly 13,000 hours of breastfeeding training for more than 800 physicians and nurses at Orlando Health.

 “We are extremely proud to be recognized for the hard work of our team members throughout the Baby-Friendly process,” said pediatrician and chief quality officer of newborn care, Rachel Prete, DO.
 “Winnie Palmer Hospital is committed to providing the support, education and resources moms need to successfully breastfeed when they leave our care.”